palade/digitalocean-v2-API-bash-dns-updater/README.md

     RECORD_ID=""
     DOMAIN_NAME=""
     ```
-2. Save the file and in the terminal you might need to do ``chmod 700 updater``
+2. Save the file and in the terminal you might need to do ``chmod 700 updater.sh`` to be able to execute the script.
 3. Add this script to your crontab, if you want to run periodically.
 See the section on Cron.

 ### Cron